Can I make a work injury claim against my employer?

-How do I win my work accident claim?
+Do I have a work accident compensation claim?

-In assessing whether you have a work accident claim, we consider the duties placed on employers in relation to their employees’ health and safety at work.
-In order to bring a successful work accident claim you must prove that:
+To decide if you have a strong work accident compensation claim, we must consider the duty of care that your employer has to your health and safety at work.
+For a claim to be successful, you must prove that:

-- You are an employee/subcontractor of the company or person who injured you – this is not as easy as it sounds, especially if you are employed through an agency;
+- You are/were an employee/subcontractor of the company or person at fault.
+This is not always as easy as it sounds – not least if you are employed through an agency.

-- You suffered an injury – this may be complicated if the work accident has aggravated a pre-existing medical problem rather than caused an entirely new condition;
+- You suffered an injury.
+This may be complicated if your work accident aggravated a pre-existing medical problem, rather than causing an entirely new condition.

-- Your work accident claim occurred less than 3 years ago (although there are some exceptions to this rule).
+- Your work accident occurred less than three years ago (though there are some exceptions).